guillaumesimler/yaml_joiner/README.md

 ## Aim of the project

-The aim of the project is to **build a small programm to join to yaml file without package problem**
+The aim of the project is to **build a small programm to join two yaml files without having package problems**

 It will integrate: